CraftAcademyLabs/ca_course/more-hello-world.md

 Sinatra therefore adds the key `name` to the params hash, and sets the given string from the path (i.e. from the URL) to it.

-There are ather ways to pass in params.
+There are other ways to pass in params.
 Lets have a look.

 ```ruby
 get '/hello/:name' do